dhan5ism/ticket-bookmyshow-design/README.md

 ![](assets/ticketerror.png)

-User 1 and user 2 both are trying to book the ticket:
+User 1 and user 2 both are trying to book the ticket for same show and same seat:

 Consider a prebooking table which stores data as follows: